-So anyone who may have been educated in the West may have come across the above described negative view, or perhaps even embraced it.
-When this approach is being mixed with the stereotypical view about “barbarian Hungarians who were oppressing the peaceful inhabitants of the Carpathian Basin”, then the outcome can be destructive.
+So anyone who may have been educated in the West may have come across the above-described negative view, or perhaps even embraced it.
+When this approach is mixed with the stereotypical view of “barbarian Hungarians who were oppressing the peaceful inhabitants of the Carpathian Basin”, then the outcome can be destructive.

 It is funny, that the “descendants of the Huns”, after embracing Christianity, proved to be quite effective to block the Eastern nomads just as well as the Ottomans.
 They may have preserved something from their nomadic warfare.
 I think we all should be rather grateful for this deed.